Revisiting the de Rham-Witt complex: Homological Algebra

 \begin{remark} By virtue of Corollary \ref{1categorycor}, there is an essentially unique symmetric monoidal structure on the category $\FrobCompComplete$ for which the functor

 is symmetric monoidal.
 Let us denote the underlying tensor product functor by

-Proposition \ref{solik} can be understood as giving an explicit description of this symmetric monoidal structure: it is uniquely determined by requirement that the localization functor $\FrobComp \rightarrow \FrobCompComplete$ is symmetric monoidal.
+Proposition \ref{solik} can be understood as giving an explicit description of this symmetric monoidal structure: it is uniquely determined by the requirement that the completed saturation functor $\FrobComp \rightarrow \FrobCompComplete$ should be symmetric monoidal.
 In particular, for every pair of strict Dieudonn\'{e} complexes $M^{\ast}$ and $N^{\ast}$, we have a canonical isomorphism

 where $M^{\ast} \otimes N^{\ast}$ is the usual tensor product of Dieudonn\'{e} complexes (Remark \ref{tprop}). \end{remark}